• Jump to Content »

 71. As an artist I love line more than colour.

-72. I want to cycle across Antarctica.
+72. I want to cycle across Australia.

 73. One friend let me cut their hair once, using clippers.
 I treated it as hedge sculpture.
 Everyone seemed happy with the results.